The Right to a Speedy Trial in Pennsylvania Under Rule 600

 When the date for trial arrived, the defense filed a written Rule 600 Motion to Dismiss as required by the rule.
 The defense conceded that certain periods of time which had been attributable to defense continuance requests should not count for Rule 600 purposes, but the parties disagreed as to whether 174 days of time between the filing of the complaint and the status conference in which the prosecution requested the continuance of the trial should count.
 The trial court found that the time counted and dismissed the case.

-On appeal, the Superior Court initially reversed the trial court's ruling and re-instated the prosecution, but the defendant appealed to the Pennsylvania Supreme Court.
+Although appellate courts are supposed to review a trial judge's decision on a speedy trial motion according to a demential, abuse of discretion standard, the Superior Court initially reversed the trial court's ruling and re-instated the prosecution.
+The defendant then appealed to the Pennsylvania Supreme Court.
 The Supreme Court reversed the Superior Court and dismissed the case.
 The Court's analysis focused on the meaning of the word "delay" as used in the statute.
 The Court agreed with the defendant that delay, as used in the rule, does not include the time attributable to the normal progression of a case.
 Instead, that time may count even if the Commonwealth has been diligent, and judges must use their discretion in distinguishing between delay attributable to the court and delay which should be allocated to a party.

-Under the ruling, trial courts may still exclude certain periods of time which are solely due to the court's scheduling issues.
-Thus, where the prosecution is ready for trial but must wait due to a court calendar, the time may be considered "delay" for which the Commonwealth is not accountable.
+Under the ruling, trial courts may still exclude certain periods of time which are due solely to the court's scheduling issues.
+Where the prosecution is ready for trial but must wait due to a court calendar, the time may be considered "delay" for which the Commonwealth is not accountable.
 However, the Commonwealth could not argue in this case that it had been prepared for trial at the first listing.
 The Commonwealth was forced to concede that it requested a continuance due to missing discovery, the failure to obtain prompt DNA testing, and vacation schedules.
-Therefore, the previous time could not be considered delay attributable to the court, and the case must be dismissed.
+Therefore, the Supreme Court concluded that the time between court dates could not be considered delay attributable to the court.
+The Court dismissed the case.

 Philadelphia Criminal Defense Lawyers for Rule 600 Motions